radekxrandom/testpr/README.md

 ### TableContainer

 Container Component which contains the logic for presentational components.
 Parent component of the components mentioned below.
-It performs data fetching from the api and sorts it (using quicksort) by id on default.
+It performs data fetching (with axios) from the api and sorts it (using quicksort) by id on default.
 On user action it performs sorting data by a given field (either ascending or descending) or searches through it and then passes the result as props to presentational component.

 ## Function Components